-In the most recent quarters ended June 30 and March 31, 2021, a large net loss was recorded primarily from the Company's share of loss from its equity accounted investments.
+In the most recent quarters Since December 31, 2020, the larger net losses were recorded primarily from the Company's share of loss from its equity accounted investments.
 For the quarter ended September 30, 2020, a net income was recorded largely due to a recognition of a gain on disposition of controlling interest and unrealized foreign exchange gains due to continued weakness in the US\$ against the DKK.